alexwinter443/MusicTree/readme.md

 ## Object Oriented programming (OOP) and MVC architecture was used to create a balanced environment.

-## MusicTree was deployed to Azure but had to be taken down for because it was costing to much.
+## MusicTree was deployed to Azure.

 # Project Diagrams